robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "I'll be careful."

-"Oh, I'm sure you are!" she breathed.
+"Oh, I'm sure you will be!" she breathed.
 "Your hands are so gentle.
 They remind me of Bree's."

 Her face reddened suddenly.